Pond Edging Ideas

 When you’re designing your water feature, remember that it doesn’t have to live in a far corner of the yard.
 Plan how you want to interact with this bit of heaven.
 A carefully considered layout can ensure you and your guests make the most of your pond.

 The days of a few grasses and reeds counting as lush pond landscaping are over!
 There are so many gorgeous plants that can accessorize your water feature.
 We’re fans of mixing annuals and perennials for a natural look that you can change up each year.
-Here, impatiens are on the edge of a stream.
-These annuals love to get their feet wet, and the way they mound softens the look of the rocks.
-Grasses, evergreens, and aquatic plants complete the look.

 These are flat rocks that appear to be floating above the water’s surface.
 They do more than look cool – they also create interactive spots where kids can play, folks can step across a stream, or anyone can sit and enjoy the natural beauty of the water feature.